butterproject/butter-desktop/README.md

 ## Getting Involved

 Want to report a bug, request a feature, contribute to or translate Butter?

 Check out our in-depth guide to [Contributing to Butter](CONTRIBUTING.md#contributing-to-butter).

-You would be indebted to everyone with your contribution!
+We need all the help we can get!
 You can also join our [community](README.md#community) to keep up-to-date and meet other Butterrs.

 ## Getting Started